luizmiguelsl/Hotmart-DevOpsChallenge/README.md

     ./create.sh Hotmart-DevOpsChallenge-Servers servers.yml servers-parameters.json

 To test the solution, go to the console and get the DNS name for your load balancer.
 The root context / will show a page indicating that you are on the root / context.
-The /test context, will show a page indicating that you are on the /test context.
+The /test context will show a page indicating that you are on the /test context.
+If you refresh the page a couple of times, you'll see that the container id keeps changing, showing that the load balancer is working properly.

 8 - To destroy the solution run: